 What is an advisory relationship?

-An advisory relationship is an agreement between an investor and an investment institution in which the investment institution advises the investor on buying and selling decisions, but the ultimate responsibility for the transactions lies with the investor himself.
-Thus, the investor receives advice but independently executes the final transactions, and thus bears the risk.
+An advisory relationship is an agreement between an investor and an investment institution whereby the investment institution advises the investor on buy and sell decisions, but the ultimate responsibility for the transactions lies with the investor themselves.
+The investor therefore receives advice, but independently executes the final transactions, and therefore also bears the risk.

 Similar terms: